biolab/orange3/doc/visual-programming/source/widgets/visualize/boxplot.rst

 For continuous attributes the widget displays:

-4. The mean (the dark blue vertical line)
+4. The mean (the dark blue vertical line).
+The thin blue line represents the `standard deviation <http://mathworld.wolfram.com/StandardDeviation.html>`_.

-5. Border values for the `standard deviation of the mean <https://en.wikipedia.org/wiki/Standard_deviation#Standard_deviation_of_the_mean>`_.
-The blue highlighted area is the entire standard deviation of the mean.
+5. Values of the first (25%) and the third (75%) quantile.
+The blue highlighted area represents the values between the first and the third quartile.

 6. The median (yellow vertical line).
-The thin blue line represents the area between the first (25%) and the third (75%) quantile, while the thin dotted line represents the entire range of values (from the lowest to the highest value in the dataset for the selected parameter).

 7. If *Send automatically* is ticked, changes are communicated automatically.
    Alternatively, press *Send*.